DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ---

-# 2. Metadata Content & Format
+# Metadata Content & Format, continued

 .two-third[
-2.1 What metadata are needed
+What metadata are needed
   - Any details that make data meaningful

-2.2 How metadata will be created and/or captured
+How metadata will be created and/or captured
   - Lab notebooks?
 GPS units?
   - Auto-saved on instrument?

-2.3 What format will be used for the metadata
+What format will be used for the metadata
   - Standards for community
   - Justification for format chosen
 ]